 (2) In deciding whether to establish a consultative committee the Attorney General shall take into account any representations received from the Commission and shall, in deciding whether to establish a consultative committee in respect of a particular locality, take into account any representations received from any local community organization or from persons living, or carrying on a business, profession or trade, in that locality.

-[Section 62A inserted by No. 60 of 1977 s.
+[Section 62A inserted: No. 60 of 1977 s.
 27.]

 62B.
 Constitution of consultative committees